 How Are Acidity and Basicity Determined?

-In this regard, acidity and basicity are related to the following factors
+In this regard, acidity and basicity are related to the following factors.

 - Size of an atom

-- Resonance structure
+- Resonance structures

 - Hybrid orbital